chebbi603/ui-gen-backend/docs/nest-setup.md

 ## Roles & Access

 - Admin-only routes use role guard (e.g., `/users/:id`, user deletion, and selected contract mutation endpoints). `/users` requires JWT but not ADMIN.
-- Event and user-contract endpoints enforce ownership or ADMIN role.
+- MVP change: Event ingestion endpoints are PUBLIC (no JWT required).
+Listing user events is also PUBLIC in this refactor.

 ## Contract JSON Requirements